itspriddle/josh.fail/_posts/2010-11-16-setting-up-a-ruby-production-environment-on-a-dotblock-vps.markdown

     sudo gem install bundler

+## MySQL

+My database of choice is MySQL.
+Setup the server and gem client with:

+    sudo -i
+    apt-get install mysql-server
+    gem install mysql2

+## Production, ho!

-You're now ready to deploy your Ruby application!
+You're now ready to deploy to your new production environment!